Skip to main content

 Where AI is used today

-That means the AI provider lives here, while the Slack page still controls things such as:
+The Slack page still controls things such as:

 • app connection